kadenzipfel/smart-contract-vulnerabilities/attacks/dos-revert.md

 }
 ```

-An effective solution to this problem would be to use a pull payment system over the current push payment system.
+An effective solution to this problem would be to use a pull payment system over the above push payment system.
 To do this, separate each payment into it's own transaction, and have the recipient call the function.

 ```
 contract auction {